allo-protocol/allo-v2/contracts/strategies/allocation/rfp-simple/README.md

 - `rfpMetadata`
 - `decisionMaker`

-#### `applytoPool()`
+#### `registerRecipents()`
-Potential applicants can apply to the pool via `applyToPool`.
+Potential applicants can apply to the pool via `registerRecipents`.
 When the application is submitted, the strategy uses the following decision tree to determine eligibility:

 - Is `poolOpen` true?
     - If yes, proceed